spierala/mini-rx-store/docs/docs/angular.md

 }
 ```
 ### Redux Dev Tools
-Small wrapper for the ReduxDevtoolsExtension from 'mini-rx-store'.
+`StoreDevtoolsModule` is a thin wrapper for the ReduxDevtoolsExtension from 'mini-rx-store'.
 It is needed to trigger Angular Change Detection when using time travel in the Redux Dev Tools Browser PlugIn.

 ```ts